 During this time, a large number of the population cast their cares and burdens into an archive that they will address next year because the only item on the agenda is to phuza, jiva and spenda your Dezemba away.

 Gqom, trap and variations of house music — such as Nkwari, Bacardi, Direkere and Amapiano — have made the soundtracks that fuels this season.
+With catchy, repetitive and humorous lyrics, these songs encourage the gluttony, hedonism and recklessness that Dezemba has become known for.
+Along with this, an often unrealistic or unattainable visual illustration of the lifestyle is paired with instrumentals that encourage listeners to gwaragwara, tobetsa and vosho the night away.

 “We’re living in this world where we are exposed to images of luxury and excess from every angle,” says Lebohang Masango, a writer, United Nations Children’s Fund South Africa’s advocate and an anthropology master’s candidate.
 “We are exposed to people who seem to be living well above what is deemed ordinary.
 More people want access to this.”